Install core (full node) and headless wallet with Docker compose

 - HEADLESS_SERVER=http://hathor-core:8080/v1a/

-Beyond those, you can add any element available to Hathor full node, and Hathor headless wallet configuration in their respective environment
+Beyond those, you can add any element available to Hathor core and headless wallet configuration in their respective environment

 sections of docker-compose.yml